-There is a growing body of literature indicating that symptoms and reports of breast implant illness are heavily influenced by social media.69,92-96 Social media and internet is largely responsible for the nation's predominant familiarity with breast implant illness (for which there is no concrete data or proof), and relative naivete with anaplastic large cell lymphoma (ALCL - for which there is strong scientific association).
+There is a growing body of literature indicating that symptoms and reports of breast implant illness are heavily influenced by social media.71,97-101 Social media and internet is largely responsible for the nation's predominant familiarity with breast implant illness (for which there is no concrete data or proof), and relative naivete with anaplastic large cell lymphoma (ALCL - for which there is strong scientific association).
 You have to be very careful where you are getting your information and how much credibility you assign that information.
 Social media can be very entertaining and engaging, but it should not be confused for reliable and credible information.

 One perspective on this situation is that these patients were going to develop the symptoms or diseases whether they had breast implants or not.
-Several investigative papers show no change in the odds of developing autoimmune and other diseases in mastectomy patients whether their reconstruction was performed with silicone implants or with their own, autologous tissue or in women who receive implants for cosmetic reasons.59,76,79,85,99-107
+Several investigative papers show no change in the odds of developing autoimmune and other diseases in mastectomy patients whether their reconstruction was performed with silicone implants or with their own, autologous tissue or in women who receive implants for cosmetic reasons.59,78,81,88,104-112

-This would account for those individuals that accept the social media suggestion that they need to have their implants and all the scar tissue removed and despite following this recommendation they don't experience any change in their disease or symptoms.
+This would account for those individuals that accept the common suggestion found on social media platforms that they need to have their implants and all the scar tissue removed and despite following this recommendation they don't experience any change in their disease or symptoms.
 Depending on how you want to categorize improvement in symptoms there are as many as 1⁄4 to 1⁄2 of patients that do NOT improve after implant removal and complete capsulectomy.
-One thing is certain: removing the scar tissue (capsulectomy in any of its forms) is NOT a benign procedure and carries significant, additional risks.110-112
+One thing is certain: removing the scar tissue (capsulectomy in any of its forms) is NOT a benign procedure and carries significant, additional risks.115-119